leethomason/OpenSaber/readme.md

 and the control circuit has to account for that.

 ### Emitter Electronics
 Basic, but hard to miniturize, circuit.
-It is documented in LEDControl.txt.
+It is documented in ledControl.txt.
 I had it custom printed at PCBExpress - a fab file emmitter.pcb is provided.

 FIXME image of circuit